carlosperate/docker-qemu-rpi-os/README.md

 ghcr.io/carlosperate/qemu-rpi-os-lite:buster-legacy-latest
 ```

-Each Pi OS release has it's own tag, including the OS release date in this
+Each Pi OS release has its own tag, including the OS release date in this
 format:

 ```
-ghcr.io/carlosperate/qemu-rpi-os-lite:buster-yyyy-mm-dd-mu
+ghcr.io/carlosperate/qemu-rpi-os-lite:buster-yyyy-mm-dd
 ```

 There also is an additional tag on each release with the postfix `mu` in the
-tag name, which is an specialised image created specifically to contain the
+tag name, which is an specialised image created specifically to include the
 [Mu Editor](https://github.com/mu-editor/mu) dependencies pre-installed,
 which is used for CI tests on that project: